-Mr. SHERTOK (Jewish Agency for Palestine): I agree that the LE is more realistic than the first three alternatives.
+Mr. SHERTOK (Jewish Agency for Palestine): I agree that the last is more realistic than the first three alternatives.

-CHAIRMAN: Have you any concrete reasons to submit in connectic with these alternatives?
+CHAIRMAN: Have you any concrete reasons to Submit in connection with these alternatives?
 The first alternative reads: "Obtaining free supplies on a Security Council recommendation".
-Have you any a gray reason to believe that you may obtain free supplies?
+Have you any reason to believe that you may obtain free supplies?

-Mr. SHERTOK (Jewish Agency for Palestine): I ask Mr. Horowitz Server of the Arts Control to their many control to deal with it.
+Mr. SHERTOK (Jewish Agency for Palestine): I ask Mr. Horowitz to deal with it.

-Mr. HOROWITZ (Jewish Agency for Palestine): There are surplus supplies from the recent war which are of no use to the armies which are in the process of being re-equipped for a future war.
-We know of many cases where arms have been discarded because more advanced. techniques are being resorted to.
+Mr. HOROWITZ (Jewish Agency for Palestine): There are surplus supplies from the recent war which are of no use to the armies which are in the process of being reequipment for a future war.
+We know of many cases where arms have been discarded because more advanced techniques are being resorted to.

 Mr. SHERTOK (Jewish Agency for Palestine): May I cite an example?
 According to our information, fighter aircraft which have just been completed in the United States are being completely discarded because all future fighter aircraft are going to be based on the principle of jet propulsion.
 These are being left in the crates and the United States does not know what it is going to do with them.
-It will probably sell these fighter aircraft to somebody. 是"我""我不知道,我们还是不好的。"
+It will probably sell those fighter aircraft to somebody.

 Mr. HOROWITZ (Jewish Agency for Palestine): These fighter aircraft are usually offered at a very cheap price.
-It would seem reasonable to assume that governments which support the decision of the United Nations would forego that small income which would accrue from such sale, if it takes place at all.
+It would be reasonable to assume that governments which support the decision of the United Nations would forego that small income which would accrue from such sale, if it takes place at all.
 It is very difficult to sell these supplies to states.
-For the purposes of defence in Palestine under the conditions of warfare which exist there, these flighter aircraft would be quite adequate.
+For the purposes of defence in Palestine under the conditions of warfare which exist there, these fighter aircraft would be quite adequate.
 Therefore, it should not be out of the question for us to obtain, on the recommendation of the United Nations, such discarded supplies which have little value to the states concerned, and which may be quite effective for warfare in Palestine.

 I should also like to comment on the financial position.
 The Jewish population of Palestine amounts to seven hundred thousand people.
 We, of course, do not request the United Nations for help in the active defence at the present moment.
 However, that defence is a very heavy burden on the population when it is considered in relation to the very heavy taxation of the United Kingdom Government.
 The amount of additional taxation this year will be over three million pounds.
-This taxatlon will have to be borne by these seven hundred thousand people in addition to the taxes in respect of customs and duty.
-It would be very difficult to impose upon these people an additional burden without seriously dislocating their economic life.
+This taxation will have to be bome by these seven hundred thousand people in addition to the tax in respect of customs and duty.
+It would be very difficult to impose upon these people an additional burden without seriously dislocating their economic life

-The burden of defence will be borne by the Jews of Palestine until the establishment of the Jewish State.
-However, the establishment of the Jewish militia, which is a kind of organ of the United Nations, with the view of enforcing its decision, really could not be completely charged to their account.
+The burden at defence will be borne by the Jews of Palestine until the establishment of the Jewish State.
+However, the establishment of the Jewish militia, which is a kind of organ of the United Nations, with the view of enforcing its decision, really would not be completely charged to their account.

 There is another problem which I would like to mention, the problem of immigration.
-You know that the Cyprus Camps are going to be evacuated, and these camps contain some thirty-two thousand people.
-Therefore, immigration will proceed on a large scale.
+You know that the Cyprus camps are going to be evacuated, and these camps contain some thirty-two thousand people Therefore., immigration will proceed on a large scale.